Fire burns in South African Parliament | DW | 02.01.2022

 A fire broke out at the South African Parliament building in Cape Town in the early hours of Sunday morning.

-The nearby area, including the cathedral where Archbishop Desmond Tutu was buried on Saturday, was cordoned off.
+The nearby area, including the cathedral where Archbishop Desmond Tutu was buried hours ago, was cordoned off.

 No casualties have been reported, and it was not immediately clear if anyone was in the building when the fire started.